-NH: If I held you any closer I would be on the other side ST: Do you want the viewer to be able to recognize NH: I'm trying to find that place between the raw and the cooked - to make each object appear to have its own rationale, but also be unstable enough to unfold and reveal its origins.
-ST: For your MA show you built a life-sized lateral S1: For your MA Snow you built a life-sized lateral section of a 727 airplane, a kind of circular sculptural object, which blew over in the wind two hours before the opening.
+NH: If I held you any closer I would be on the other side $\ensuremath{\textbf{ST}}$: Do you want the viewer to be able to recognize your source material?
+NH: I'm trying to find that place between the raw and the cooked -- to make each object appear to have its own rationale, but also be unstable enough to unfold and reveal its origins.
+ST: For your MA show you built a life-sized lateral section of a 727 airplane, a kind of circular sculptural object, which blew over in the wind two hours before the opening.
 (Since then, it's been refabricated and installed at Sony HQ in London.)
 But was the original event part of a plan to implicate the viewer in the role of "gossip-monger"?
-NH: I'm interested in sculptures as devices to tell NH: I'm interested in sculptures as devices to tell stories.
+NH: I'm interested in sculptures as devices to tell stories.
 It is important to draw people in and capture their imagination.
 The 727 was standing in the morning, and gone by the time the exhibition opened to the public.
 Only a photograph taken at dusk remained, and the rumor.
 We do have a tendency to fill in gaps and create meaning.
 The sculpture of the 727 in its absence is more powerful than as an object alone.
-As a composite of six different things, the Andras resulpture becomes a different things, the Andaz sculpture becomes a puzzle to be solved.
+As a composite of six different things, the Andaz sculpture becomes a puzzle to be solved.
 At the core of my practice is an interest in interpretation and how artworks are read.